vmware/pyvmomi/docs/vim/host/DatastoreSystem.rst

 UpdateLocalSwapDatastore(datastore):
-   Choose the `localSwapDatastore`_ for this host.
+   Choose the `localSwapDatastore <vim/host/ConfigInfo.rst#localSwapDatastore>`_ for this host.
 Any change to this setting will affect virtual machines that subsequently power on or resume from a suspended state at this host, or that migrate to this host while powered on; virtual machines that are currently powered on at this host will not yet be affected.
-  since: `VI API 2.5`_
+  since: `VI API 2.5 <vim/version.rst#vimversionversion2>`_

   Privilege: